Alert!

 We offer guidance on what's involved.
 Here's how to make an employment standards complaint.

-If you want to go further, we have in-depth info on taking sick days.
-See taking sick days.
+If you want to go further, People's Law School has in-depth info on taking sick days.

 Who can help